levackt/rpi-kubernetes-led-demo/README.md

         </configuration>
       </plugin>

-      NB Base image is Hypriot's Java 8 for rPi, to this we add the far-jar and configure the entry-point.
+      NB Base image is Hypriot's Java 8 for rPi, to this we add the far-jar and configure the entry-point, with the following command;

+      mvn clean install

 ### test Docker